hugoroy/hroy.eu/tips/webos-touchpad-restore.markdown

 >   this file somewhere for future analysis, if needed.

 If you managed to get to ALL DONE, then you're on the right track.
 If not, I suggest you try to see if you can leave your device charged, or try online forums with a good search engine, and the Internet Archive [Wayback machine](https://web.archive.org).

+When this step is complete, don't forget to disable your legacy SSH options.

 # Unable to launch webOS?
 How to restore HP's original webOS {#webosrestore}